gmorel/me/routes/blog/index.md

 #### Advantages

-- Ease reading API REST JSON functional tests
+- Ease readability of API REST JSON functional tests
 - Responsible for anti-regression functional tests
 - One single Json Schema to test several Features
 - Reusable, a JSON Schema can be included in another